Pricing and evaluation

 Mapboard GIS uses a subscription pricing model.
 The base application is free, but most users will want a Full Version subscription which costs $29.99 per year (or your local currency equivalent), billed through Apple’s App Store.

 The free version of the app gives access to all functionality, but with a limitation to 50 editing operations per day.
 On the trial, you can easily test drawing features, adding custom basemaps, connecting to remote servers, and sharing your results to GIS software.
 Although data creation is limited, it’s easy to try out the app and get a sense of whether the workflow will fit your needs.

 Our motivations in releasing Mapboard GIS are to save time for other researchers and to model a new relationship between geoscientists and their computing tools.
 Charging for a subscription will allow us to build a more smoothly functional tool, and our pricing compares well with the competition.

 Building iOS software, keeping it up-to-date, and sharing it with the community requires tons of effort.
 The lifecycle of other tools such as FieldMove suggests that free or even single-purchase software risks abandonment due to uncompensated effort.
 Plus, it costs real money to list the application with Apple and build atop the world-beating Mapbox mapping stack.
-The Full Version subscription will help defray these costs, and we're confident that this project saves enough time to be worth the asking price.
+The Full Version subscription helps defray these costs, and we’re confident that this project saves enough time to be worth the asking price.